Recently, I got a pretty basic question on the website. Well, what seemed basic enough.

 - You can’t collect a widow’s social security benefit if you remarry prior to age 60

 The question is, how does WEP impact a widow’s social security benefit?
 The answer is that it really shouldn’t.
-WEP dies when the higher social security benefit collector who is subject to WEP passes away.
+WEP goes away when the higher social security benefit collector who is subject to WEP passes away.
 Therefore, your widow’s social security benefit should not be impacted by WEP.

 There is really only one situation in which WEP or GPO should negatively impact your spousal, survivor, or widow social security benefit.
 Your spousal social security benefit will be reduced by WEP, if your benefit is based on a spouse who has a social security benefit already impacted by WEP.
 You will get a lower spousal benefit, because your spouse has a lower benefit because of WEP.